 The learning graphs often show more statements than there are learning objectives.
 All of the skills and concepts learnt are included in the learning graphs.
 Some of these skills and concepts are milestones, which form learning objectives, while others are smaller steps towards these milestones, which form success criteria.
-Please note that the wording of the statements may be different in the learning graphs than in the lessons, as the learning are designed for teachers, whereas the learning objectives and success criteria are age-appropriate so that they can be understood by learners.
-In each year group, there are two 'Programming' units of work, but only one 'Programming' learning graph.
-The second 'Programming' unit builds on the content in the first 'Programming' unit so closely that there is no specific divide where one ends and the other begins.
+Please note that the wording of the statements may be different in the learning graphs than in the lessons, as the learning graphs are designed for teachers, whereas the learning objectives and success criteria are age-appropriate so that they can be understood by learners.